-T 1 rear und sar enermy reun £150,001 and above Board of Trustees (with advice from Order over £50,000 and up to £150,000 are subject to the Trust's tendering policy If within approved budget level 2100,001 and above CEO and CFO) Order over £150,000 are subject to the Trust's tendering policy and approval by the Board Delegated Duty Value Delegated Authority Comment Authorising monthly salary payments Unlimited CFO Report to Board any anomalies Delegated Duty Value Delegated Authority Comment Dologatou Duty Up to £10,000 Any two signatures in line with the Bank Mandate Signatures for Cheques, BACS payment authorisations and other bank £10,001-£35,000 Two signatures in accordance with the bank mandate and one must be CFO and other bank transfers £35,001-£150,000 Two signatures in accordance with the bank mandate and one must be CEO £150,001 plus Two signatures in accordance with the bank mandate and one must be Chair of the Board Delegated Duty Value Delegated Authority Comment Signatories for grant claims and ESFA Returns Unlimited The CFO and one of the following: Two signatories, or as required by ESFA / DfE Delegated Duty Value Delegated Authority Comment Virement of budget provision between budget heads Up to £35,000 CFO Virement within a department at discretion of Business Manager in consultation with Headteacher/
+£150,001 and above and CFO) Board of Trustees (with advice from CEO and CFO) Order over £50,000 and up to £150,000 are subject to the Trust's tendering policy If within approved budget level Order over £150,000 are subject to the Trust's tendering policy and approval by the Board Delegated Duty Value Delegated Authority Comment Authorising monthly salary payments Unlimited CFO Report to Board any anomalies Delegated Duty Value Delegated Authority Comment Up to £10,000 Any two signatures in line with the Bank Mandate Signatures for Cheques, BACS payment authorisations and £10,001-£35,000 Two signatures in accordance with the bank mandate and one must be CFO authorisations and other bank transfers £35,001-£150,000 Two signatures in accordance with the bank mandate and one must be CEO £150,001 plus Two signatures in accordance with the bank mandate and one must be Chair of the Board Delegated Duty Value Delegated Authority Comment Signatories for grant claims and ESFA Returns Unlimited The CFO and one of the following:Chair of the BoardCEOHeadteacher/ Principal Two signatories, or as required by ESFA / DfE Delegated Duty Value Delegated Authority Comment Virement of budget provision between budget heads Up to £35,000 CFO Virement within a department at discretion of Business Manager in consultation with Headteacher/ Principal.

-Principal.
 All virements to be reported to the CFO/CEO £35,001-£50,000 Budget Holder, CEO and Finance Manager Reported to the LGB £50,001-£150,000 Trust SLT Reported to LGB and the Board £150,001 plus Board of Trustees Delegated Duty Value Delegated Authority Comment Up to £20,000 Headteacher/ Principal and CFO Headteacher/ Principal reports to the Board Disposal of assets Over £20,000 CEO, the Board, CFO and ESFA DfE approval required for disposal of assets funded with more than £20,000 of DfE grant or transferred from the LA at nominal consideration Delegated Duty Value Delegated Authority Comment Write-off bad debts Up to 1% of total annual income or £45,000 (whichever is smaller) per single transaction.
 Cumulatively 2.5% of total annual income in any one financial year per category of transaction for any academy trust that has not submitted timely, unqualified financial returns for the previous 2 financial years.
 Headteacher/ Principal and Business Manager CFO Report to CFO Report to LGB Cumulatively 5% of total annual income in any one financial year per category of transaction for any academy trust that has not submitted timely, unqualified financial returns for the previous 2 financial years.
-Over the above limits.
-CEO and CFO Board and CFO plus ESFA approval Report to Board Report to the Board Delegated Date Volum Delegated Authority Commont Delegated Duty Value Delegated Authority Comment Write-off overpayments to staff Up to £1,000 Headteacher/ Principal and Business Manager Report to CFO who reports to CEO
+CEO and CFO Report to Board Over the above limits.
+Board and CFO plus ESFA approval Report to the Board

+Delegated Duty Value Delegated Authority Comment Write-off overpayments to staff Up to £1,000 Headteacher/ Principal and Business Manager Report to CFO who reports to CEO to stair Over £1,000 CEO and CFO Reported to the Board

-Learning Partnership Trust Over £1,000 CEO and CFO Reported to the Board Delegated Duty Value Delegated Authority Comment Purchase or sale of freehold property Any Board, CEO and CFO plus DfE approval required Delegated Duty Value Delegated Authority Comment Granting or taking up of any leasehold or tenancy agreement exceeding 3 years Any Board, CEO and CFO plus ESFA approval required Delegated Duty Value Delegated Authority Comment Any guarantees, indemnities and letters of comfort entered into Any Board, CEO and CFO plus DfE approval required Delegated Duty Value Delegated Authority Comment Under £50,000 Headteacher/ Principal and CEO Ex-gratia payments Over £50,000 Headteacher, CEO, CFO, with consultation from HR advisers, ESFA and HM Treasury The CFO will speak to the ESFA at the earliest opportunity
+Delegated Duty Value Delegated Authority Comment Purchase or sale of freehold property Any Board, CEO and CFO plus DfE approval required Delegated Duty Value Delegated Authority Comment Granting or taking up Any Board, CEO and CFO plus ESFA of any leasehold or approval required tenancy agreement exceeding 3 years Delegated Duty Value Delegated Authority Comment Any guarantees, Any Board, CEO and CFO plus DfE indemnities and letters approval required of comfort entered into Delegated Duty Value Delegated Authority Comment Under £50,000 Headteacher/ Principal and CEO Ex-gratia payments Over £50,000 Headteacher, CEO, CFO, with The CFO will speak to the ESFA at consultation from HR advisers, the earliest opportunity ESFA and HM Treasury